krystiano13/krystiano13/ReadMe.md

 # 💫 About Me:
 I am a graduate of a technical high school in computer<br>science.
 After school sessions, I devoted myself to<br>learning programming, which became my most<br>important hobby at that time.
-I would like to<br>significantly expand my skills in this field by starting a<br>career as a programmer
+I would like to<br>significantly expand my skills in this field by starting a<br>career as a programmer.

 # 💻 Tech Stack: